 BRUCE SPRINGSTEEN (21 albums)

 Because here comes the real plot twist: as off-putting as Springsteen the public figure can be, between the Obama podcasts, the thoughtful political musings, and whatever New Jersey mysticism he’s currently dabbling in, there’s simply no denying Springsteen the musical legend.
-The man’s catalog is ironclad.
+The man’s catalog is solid.

 So, political cringes aside… here he is.

-1970sBorn to Run (1975)
+1970s – Born to Run (1975)

-2000sThe Rising (2002)
+2000s – The Rising (2002)

-EXTRA CREDIT: The Wild, the Innocent & the E Street Shuffle (1973), Darkness on the Edge of Town (1978), Nebraska (1982), Born in the U.S.A.
-(1984)
+EXTRA CREDIT: The Wild, the Innocent & the E Street Shuffle (1973), Darkness on the Edge of Town (1978), Nebraska (1982), Tunnel of Love (1987)

 _____________________________________________________________________